 Jarvis, who works by day as an an art director in the fashion world, has competed in multiple prior Art Battles, but never taken the crown.
 Having lost so many times before, and up against such stiff competition that evening, she said she was "ready to hear [her] name not called again."

 "Art is extremely personal, so Art Battle adds this extra component where you're sharing something that most people don't get to normally see," Jarvis told me.
 "I've never seen such a unique environment where so many people are so passionate about the same thing at the same time.
-I'm just honored I was asked to paint in the event in the first place."
+I'm just honoured I was asked to paint in the event in the first place."

 Though drained by the four hours the event had consumed, I left Art Battle with the kind of high that only comes from an entirely novel experience.
 Somehow, against all common sense, adding constraints to the process of creating art had made it more compelling.